OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Warp 3 and Merlin (up to FP12) kernels can be loaded as well as Aurora type kernels.
 Memory for such kernels is limited to 1Gb (if anybody knows real limit  -  please, tell me ;) Warp Server SMP kernel is not supported.
-This is possible, but who really need it?
+This is possible, but who need it?
+(Just ask me, if you really want it).

    Kernel type is determined automatically.

    OS/4 kernel requires additional processing as well.
-It is difficult a bit to support it, because this is closed-source project.
-But, at least now, QSINIT should load any revision of it.
+It is difficult a bit to support it, because of closed-source nature.
+But, at least now, QSINIT should load any of this kernel`s revisions.

   =======================================================================
   12. OS2LDR.INI file format.